Waabaagwabaa-giizis (Leaves Turning Moon), September 26, 2019

 Giiwenh.
 So goes the Teaching Story about the Song of the Earth... such is the story of the wedding rings.
 Miigwech gibizindaw noongom mii dash gidaadizookoon.
 Thank you for listening to my storytelling today.
 Giga-waabamin wayiiba, I hope to see you again soon.

-Click here to read the first story in the Spirit of the Great Lakes series, which centers around the incredible story of the courageous Mother Earth Water Walkers and showcases several paintings by Simone McLeod, artwork by Leland Bell, and a pen-and-ink drawing and a gold pendant by myself.
+Click here to read the first story in the Spirit of the Great Lakes series, which centers around the incredible story of the courageous Mother Earth Water Walkers and showcases several paintings by Simone McLeod, artwork by Leland Bell, as well as a pen-and-ink drawing and a gold pendant by myself.

 * Source: Basil Johnston: Ojibway Ceremonies, University of Nebraska Press - Lincoln and London, Bison Book Edition 1990, pp. 122-123.